 9.6.1.
 Following the calculation of OBM trip data parameters according to paragraph 7.2., the contents of the OBM trip data shall be hashed based on the OBM trip data schema layout specified in Appendix 7 for bytes 0 through to byte 58.
 The hash function shall be applied to OBM trip data on-board the vehicle only once.
 After calculation of the hash value for the OBM trip data, no modifications to the OBM trip data package shall be allowed.
 The ‘OBM trip hash validity status’ byte and ‘OBM trip hash value’ parameter shall not be included in the computation of the hash value.

 9.6.2.
-All reserved data bytes shall be filled with zero values unless otherwise specified.
+All reserved data bytes shall be filled with zero values.

 9.6.3.
 After calculation of the hash value for the OBM trip data, no modifications to the OBM trip data shall be allowed.